AI techniques for Power Systems Under Cyberattacks

 Watch the recorded presentation at Digitalize in Stockholm 2022 event:

-Assistant Professor at KTH, Co-PI of research project Autonomous coordination and control of smart converters for sustainable power systems, Co-supervisor of Industrial Postdoc project: SMART – Smart Predictive Maintenance for the Pharmaceutical Industry, Digital Futures Facultyjankr@kth.se
+Assistant Professor at KTH, Co-supervisor: SMART – Smart Predictive Maintenance for the Pharmaceutical Industry, Former Co-PI: Autonomous coordination and control of smart converters for sustainable power systems, Digital Futures Facultyjankr@kth.se